-Algeria slaughters around 7.7 animals per person / year, which is slightly lower than the global average of 9.7.
-Poultry makes up around 78% of Algeria's farm animal population, with the remainder being made up of ruminants.
-According to the FAO, the farming of ruminants is mostly extensive, with overgrazing a major concern.
-About 20% of beef production comes from intensive systems, and intensive dairying occurs in the north of the country.
+Algeria slaughters around 7.4 animals per person per year, lower than the global average of 10.1.
+Chickens and other farmed birds make up around 78% of Algeria's farmed animal population, with most of the remainder made up of ruminants.
+The farming of ruminants is mostly extensive.
+However, about 20% of livestock comes from intensive production systems, with intensive dairying mostly taking place in the north of the country.

 Algeria is rated as a very poor ("F") performer under the Animal Protection Index (API), and its farmed animal protection legislation achieved the worst rating ("G") under the same index.
 This is due to Algeria's inadequate legislative protections for farmed animals and low government accountability.
 Learn more about the quality of Algeria's legislative protections on the API here.